aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 We only expose [a subset of the methods available](https://docs.powertools.aws.dev/lambda/typescript/latest/api/classes/_aws_lambda_powertools_tracer.provider_ProviderService.ProviderService.html) in the AWS X-Ray SDK for Node.js based on the most common use cases relevant for AWS Lambda and their compatibility with the Tracer utility.

-If you need to access a method that is not available you can import it directly from the AWS X-Ray SDK for Node.js.
-Compatibility with the Tracer utility is not guaranteed.
+If you need to access a method that is not available, you can import it directly from the AWS X-Ray SDK for Node.js.
+However, please note that compatibility with the Tracer utility is not guaranteed.

 ## Testing your code